How To Get To The Snow

 The University of Oregon's Outdoor Program rents snow gear and leads field trips for snowshoeing, skiing and snowboarding.
 To participate, you must either be a UO student or join as a "community member" paying nominal annual dues.

-In collaboration with Berg's, Hoodoo and the River House Outdoor Center; the City of Eugene also offers skiing and snowshoe tours.
+The River House Outdoor Center, operating with the City of Eugene, also offers occasional skiing and snowshoe tours.

 If you have a car with the required tires and/or chains, you can drive directly to the snow.
 Please check weather and road conditions first.
 The closest Sno-Park to Eugene is Salt Creek Falls which offers a maintained parking lot and restroom.
 Snowshoe to a spectacular waterfall or romp on the sledding hill.
 Other Sno-Park destinations include Gold Lake, ideal for cross country skiing; and Waldo Lake, most popular for snowmobiling.
 You will need to purchase Sno-Park permits in advance (required November - April), as passes are not sold onsite.